Esri/calcite-design-system/CONTRIBUTING.md

 An issue can only have one of the lifecycle labels at any time.
 Please make sure to keep these up to date.

+### Issues that cannot be worked on

+There are three labels that mean an issue is not ready for development:

+- `design`: Issues that need design consultation, such as interaction research/feedback, visual mockups, and general approval.
+Once design completes their review, the `design` label will be removed, which means a developer can pick up the issue.
+- `need more info`: Issues that are missing information and/or a clear, actionable description.
+This can mean we are waiting on a user to provide additional context, we can't reproduce the issue, or further discussion is needed in order to determine a solution.
+- `blocked`: Issues that cannot be worked on until a different issue is resolved.
+The blocking issue may be from an external library (Stencil, Storybook, Jest, etc.) or a Calcite Components issue.
+The blocking issue should be linked to in the blocked issue's body or comment.

 ### Milestones

 Milestones are used to manage sprints, which are two weeks long.
 Sprint milestones are not closed until all of the issues are verified.
 We usually have a couple sprint milestones open at a time to help with future planning.
 Grab issues from the current sprint when you are looking for something to work on.
 There are also two constant milestones: